 Type 1 diabetes can occur at any age.
 It is most often diagnosed in children, adolescents, or young adults.

 Insulin is a hormone produced in the pancreas by special cells, called beta cells.
 The pancreas is below and behind the stomach.
 Insulin is needed to move blood sugar (glucose) into cells.
 Inside the cells, glucose is stored and later used for energy.
 With type 1 diabetes, beta cells produce little or no insulin.

 Without enough insulin, glucose builds up in the bloodstream instead of going into the cells.
 This buildup of glucose in the blood is called hyperglycemia.
 The body is unable to use the glucose for energy.
 This leads to the symptoms of type 1 diabetes.

 The exact cause of type 1 diabetes is unknown.
-Most likely, it is an autoimmune disorder.
+It is an autoimmune disorder.
 This is a condition that occurs when the immune system mistakenly attacks and destroys healthy body tissue.
-With type 1 diabetes, an infection or another trigger causes the body to mistakenly attack the beta cells in the pancreas that make insulin.
+In people with type 1 diabetes, an infection or another trigger causes the body to mistakenly attack the beta cells in the pancreas that make insulin.
 The tendency to develop autoimmune diseases, including type 1 diabetes, can be inherited from your parents.

 HIGH BLOOD SUGAR

 The following symptoms may be the first signs of type 1 diabetes.
 Or, they may occur when blood sugar is high.